grandeljay/wordpress-mailjet-integration/README.md

 ## Getting started

-1. Install dependencies

-    ```
-    composer install --no-dev
-    ```
-	or just `composer install` if you plan to contribute.
+After cloning this repository you can get started after 3 easy steps.

-2. Setup configuration
+1. Setup configuration

     Copy `/inc/config-example.php` to `/inc/config.php` and configure it (i. e. add your [Mailjet API key and secret](https://app.mailjet.com/account/api_keys)).

-3. Add a template
+2. Add a template

     After you have created your [transactional template](https://app.mailjet.com/templates/transactional), add the confirmation link variable (`{{var:confirmationlink:""}}`) to it.

-4. Add shortcode
+3. Add shortcode

     Add `[mailjet_for_wordpress]` anywhere to see the subscription form.